Innoactive/ansible-innoactive-portal-role/README.md

 - *setup_tasks* Controls whether or not to run any setup tasks like database migrations, collection of static files, etc.

+  - *user_groups* Controls whether or not to create an _Admins_ and _Users_ default group on the Hub instance.
+Both groups come with some predefined permissions to get started more easily. _Admins_ can do everything whereas _Users_ only can view and manage (upload) assets, applications, etc.

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for